libkeepass/pykeepass/README.rst

 **delete_binary** (id)

 where ``id`` is an int.
 Removes binary data from the database and deletes any attachments that reference it.
-Since attachments reference binaries by their positional index, attachments that reference binaries id > ``id`` will automatically be decremented.
+Since attachments reference binaries by their positional index, attachments that reference binaries with id > ``id`` will automatically be decremented.

 **find_attachments** (id=None, filename=None, element=None, recursive=True, regex=False, flags=None, history=False, first=False)